hereroCoder/Travel/README.md

 # $\fbox{Project name: Trekking Tales}$

-Trekking tales is a full-stack web application that allows users to get inspiration for their next trip by reading stories, recommendations and info about countries
+Trekking tales is a full-stack web application with the goal to help travel enthusiasts, explorers, and anyone interested to get inspired for their next trip by reading stories, recommendations and information about countries.
+Help discover new destinations and explore new experiences.
-It provides a platform for travellers to connect, inspire, and be inspired by others' adventures.
+It provides a platform for travellers to connect, inspire, and be inspired by other's adventures.

 ## $\fbox{FEATURES}$

+1).
 The application features a user-friendly interface, allowing visitors to browse articles and photo, share feedback and stay connected.

+2).
+Responsive design to ensure optimal user experience across different devices.
+3).
+Gallery page displaying visually appealing photos from various travel destinations.
+4).
+Destinations page with informative content about different travel locations.
+5).
+About page that introduces us, and our interests, and motivations.
+6).
+Contact page allowing visitors to get in touch with the blog's creators ( *feature to add*or provide feedback).

 ## $\fbox{TECHNOLOGIES USED}$

 1).
-Frontend: HTML, CSS, JavaScript, React.js, Bootstrap 2).
-Other Tools and Libraries:React Router, Google Fonts, Font Awesome, Favicon.ico, Unsplash
+Frontend: HTML, CSS, JavaScript, React.js, Bootstrap.
+2).
+Other Tools and Libraries:React Router, Google Fonts, Font Awesome, Favicon.ico, Unsplash.

 ## $\fbox{GETTING STARTED}$